ycechungAI/SWE-agent/docs/usage/hello_world.md

 # Hello world

-!!! abstract "Fix a github issue with SWE-agent"
+!!! abstract "Fix a GitHub issue with SWE-agent"
-    In this tutorial, we will fix a github issue with SWE-agent using the command line interface.
+    In this tutorial, we will fix a GitHub issue with SWE-agent using the command line interface.

     * Make sure you have [installed](../installation/index.md) SWE-agent and have a [language model](../installation/keys.md) set up.
     * We will be executing code in a Docker sandbox, so make sure you have docker installed ([docker troubleshooting](../installation/tips.md)).